willwh/osmf/apps/samples/framework/LayoutSample/readme.txt

 A. Overview

-This sample application demonstrates how to use the OSMF layout API to show an overlay bug at the bottom-right side of a video.
+This sample application demonstrates how to use the OSMF layout API to:

+- show an overlay bug at the bottom-right side of a video,
+- use the API to layout things other than media elements.

 B. Installation Instructions (Flex Builder)